Rhombic enneacontahedron: Construction

-It can also be seen as a nonuniform truncated icosahedron with pyramids augmented to the pentagonal and hexagonal faces with heights adjusted until the dihedral angles are zero, and the two pyramid type side edges are equal length.
+It can also be seen as a nonuniform truncated icosahedron with pyramids augmented to the pentagonal and hexagonal faces with heights adjusted until the dihedral angles are 180 degrees (so the faces become coplanar), and the two pyramid type side edges are equal length.
 This construction is expressed in the Conway polyhedron notation jtI with join operator j.
 Without the equal edge constraint, the wide rhombi are kites if limited only by the icosahedral symmetry.

 The sixty broad rhombic faces in the rhombic enneacontahedron are identical to those in the rhombic dodecahedron, with diagonals in a ratio of 1 to the square root of 2.
 The face angles of these rhombi are approximately 70.528° and 109.471°.
 The thirty slim rhombic faces have face vertex angles of 41.810° and 138.189°; the diagonals are in ratio of 1 to φ2.

 It is also called a rhombic enenicontahedron in Lloyd Kahn's Domebook 2.